demisto/content-docs/content-repo/extra-docs/packs/Phishing-Campaign.md

 # Phishing Campaign #

-The Phishing Campaign pack enables you to find, create and manage phishing campaigns.
+The Phishing Campaign pack enables you to find, create, and manage phishing campaigns.
 A phishing campaign is a collection of phishing incidents that originate from the same attacker, or as part of the same organized attack launched against multiple users.

 As phishing campaigns are a number of phishing incidents that are similar to each other, it is important to detect and create the links between them, and look at them as a whole, rather than spend time investigating each incident separately.
-To see how to set up a phishing incident generally in Cortex XSOAR, go to the [Phishing Use Case Tutorial](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-2/cortex-xsoar-tutorials/tutorials/phishing-use-case.html).
+To see how to set up a phishing incident generally in Cortex XSOAR, go to the [Phishing Use Case Tutorial](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.x/Cortex-XSOAR-6.x-Tutorials/Set-up-a-Phishing-Incident-in-Cortex-XSOAR).

 ### How It Works